 **Update: Please note applications will be accepted on a rolling basis with deadlines updated quarterly.
-The first round ended Dec.
-31, 2019, and we are in the process of reviewing applications.
 The next closing date is March 31, 2020.

 With the world undergoing dramatic environmental change, we believe it is increasingly important for journalists to dig deep into stories that uncover the various drivers of degradation, point out the actors and hold them to account and push decision-makers to respond.

 We’re seeking stories that go beyond answering the basic who, what, when and where, and investigate how and why governments, businesses and financial institutions are acting in ways that directly or indirectly exploit our land and natural resources, and outline the repercussions.

 Environmental issues are often highly complex, and we encourage journalists to unravel the intricacies of and linkages between the conditions that enable these exploitations to take place and explain their combined impacts on our planet.

 Story proposals should focus on one of the following topics: